syncfusion-content/maui-docs/MAUI/Pull-to-Refresh/customization.md

 The `PullToRefresh` control provides support for loading any custom control as pullable content.
 To host the .NET MAUI Datagrid inside the PullToRefresh, follow these steps.
 <ol>
-    <li> Add the required assembly references to the pcl and renderer projects as discussed in the Assembly deployment section of <a href="https://help.syncfusion.com/maui/datagrid/getting-started">DataGrid </a> and <a href="https://help.syncfusion.com/maui/pulltorefresh/getting-started">PullToRefresh </a>.</li>
+    <li> Add the required assembly references as discussed in the <a href="https://help.syncfusion.com/maui/datagrid/getting-started">DataGrid</a> and PullToRefresh.</li>
     <li> Import PullToRefresh and DataGrid control namespace as follows.</li>
     <br/>
 {% tabs %}